-Interface or Reference Point Interface or Reference Point Description MN MN is a logical concept used for the specification of requirements for MEF INNI that apply to both MN_E and MN_I .
+Interface or Reference Point Interface or Reference Point Description MN MN is a logical concept used for the specification of requirements for MEF INNI that apply to both MN E and MN I .
 MN logically provides the equivalent function of a MEF INNI or L2VPN NSI.
 It is an NNI for Metro Ethernet services only.
-MN_E The MN_E (MEF INNI External) interface is a substitute for the MN reference interface from DPoE version 1.0 specifications.
+MN E The $MN_E$ (MEF INNI External) interface is a substitute for the MN reference interface from DPoE version 1.0 specifications.
 The MN interface is an [802.3] interface for Ethernet (or MEF or L2VPN emulated) services only.
 It serves the role of a MEF INNI or L2VPN NSI.
 It is an NNI for Metro Ethernet services only.
-MNI The MN I reference interface is used to describe the virtual interface between an OLT and a VPLS Virtual Switch Instance (VSI).
+MNI The $MN_I$ reference interface is used to describe the virtual interface between an OLT and a VPLS Virtual Switch Instance (VSI).
 In particular, it is used to describe the requirements for stitching VSIs to DPoE System and OLT [802.1] components such as [802.1d] bridge groups, [802.1ad] S-VLAN or C-VLAN (S-component or C-component), or [802.1ad] I-BEB (I-component) or B-BEB (B-component) backbone edge bridges.
-The DPoE System stitches VPLS and VPWS transport and forwarding for Metro Ethernet Services between the D interface and the MN I reference interface 1 .
+The DPoE System stitches VPLS and VPWS transport and forwarding for Metro Ethernet Services between the D interface and the $MN_I$ reference interface $^{\rm I}$ .
 D The D interface is the DOCSIS IP NNI interface.
 It is an operator network-facing interface, sometimes called a Network Systems Interface (NSI) in DOCSIS specifications.
-The D interface allows a DPOE System to communicate with an IP network.
+The D interface allows a DPoE System to communicate with an IP network.
 The D interface carries all IP management traffic including OSSI and IP NE traffic.
 The D interface carries all DOCSIS IP service traffic, IP/MPLS/VPLS traffic, and IP/MPLS/VPWS traffic.
 TU The TU interface is the interface between the DPoE System and the D-ONU.
 TUL The TUL interface is a virtual interface representing a logical EPON on an ODN.
 Each ODN has at least one TUL, and each TUL represents a MAC domain. С The C reference point is used for explanation of traffic ingress to a DPoE classifier.
-Co The C_0 reference point is used for explanation of traffic ingress to a D-ONU upstream classifier.
-Cs The C_s reference point is used for explanation of traffic ingress to a DPoE System downstream classifier.
+Co The C O reference point is used for explanation of traffic ingress to a D-ONU upstream classifier.
+Cs The C S reference point is used for explanation of traffic ingress to a DPoE System downstream classifier.
 S The S interface is an IEEE 802 interface.
-The S interface may be an internal interface, such as [802.3] across a SERDES (GMII or XGMII) interface in a BP-ONU (such as an SFP-ONU, SFP+ONU or XFP-ONU), or it may be an external Ethernet interface in a BB-ONU or S-ONU.
-S 1 S_1 is an interface for an S-ONU.
-S_2 is a reference point used for explanation of services with the B-ONU.
-The S_1 interfaces are the general case of all interfaces on an S-ONU.
-S_1 interfaces may be CMCI, LCI, MI, or MU interfaces.
-S 2 The S_2 reference point is used for explanation of traffic ingress to and egress from interfaces on a DEMARC device in a DPoE System.
-Although there are no specifications or requirements for the S_2 reference point, informative text refers to the S_2 reference point to provide the full context for the use of a B-ONU with a DEMARC device providing Metro Ethernet services.
+The S interface may be an internal interface, (such as an [802.3] GMII or XGMII interface implemented in the form of a SERDES) or an external interface exposed in a BB-ONU or S-ONU for connection to other devices.
+The S interface may be expressed in the form of CMCI, LCI, MU, MI, or other forms of interfaces internal to the ONU.
+LCI The Logical CPE Interface (LCI) interface is an eDOCSIS interface as defined in [eDOCSIS]. eSAFEs are connected to LCI interfaces.
+CMCI CMCI is the DPoE interface equivalent of the DOCSIS Cable Modem CPE Interface as defined in [CMCIv3.0].
+This is the service interface for DOCSIS-based IP services.
+Customer Premise Equipment (CPE) is connected to CMCI interfaces.